This article describes the various BigQuery tables Mozilla uses to store Activity Stream data, along with some examples of how to access them.

 Population covered: In addition to the usual considerations when looking at a measurement (in what version of Firefox did this measurement start getting collected?
 In what channels is it enabled in? etc.), when working with this data, there are additional Activity Stream specific conditions to consider when deciding "who is eligible to send this ping?"

-For example, Pocket recommendations are only enabled in the US, CA, and DE countries, for profiles that are on en-US, en-CA, and DE locales.
+For example, Pocket recommendations are only enabled in the US, CA, UK, and DE countries, for profiles that are on en-US, en-CA, en-GB, and de locales.
 Furthermore, users can set their

 about:newtabpage to non-Activity Stream pages.
 This information can be important when deciding denominators for certain metrics.